ericyang91/RTDS_Python/README.md

            self._name = name # Protected attribute.
 Accessing it from outside will not raise error.
 However, it is not intended to be accessed directly outside the class.
   ```

+### Class Methods and Static Methods

+- What are class methods and static methods?
+How do they differ?
+   - __Class method__:
+      - A class cannot have more than one `__init__` effectively defined.
+      - So how can you create an instance of a class differently in Python if there can be only one constructor, the special `__init__` method, in a class definition?
+         - This is where __class methods__ come in.
+A __class method__ can be used to provide an alternative way to create instances of a class.
+Unlike the `__init__` method, which is designed for a single initialization process, a class method can encapsulate different logic for creating and returning instances.
+            - Refer to chapter-7-exercises.ipynb
+   - __Static method__:
+      - Similar to the class method of a class, a __static method__ can be called directly through the class.
+The difference is that in the definition of a static method, no parameter refers to the class nor to the instance itself.
+      - Static methods are methods that belong to a class but do not access or modify the class or instance itself.
+Instead, they perform a specific task that is relevant to the class but doesn't require any knowledge of the instance or class state.
+      - The static methods can be called directly through the class, without an instance.
+Defining a static method within a class is a way to add utility functions to the class so that it can be used without instantiating an object.